hashicorp/cap/oidc/README.md

   operation that raised the error, the kind of error, and any wrapped error

 #### [oidc.callback](callback/)

-The callback package includes the ability to create a `http.HandlerFunc` which can be used for the 3rd leg of the OIDC flow where the authorization code is exchanged for tokens.
+The callback package includes handlers (http.HandlerFunc) which can be used for the callback leg an OIDC flow.
+Callback handlers for both the authorization code flow (with optional PKCE) and the implicit flow are provided.

 <hr>